SiberDave/Dockerized-Web-Interface-Bind9/README.md

 5. Add ip to the Allowed Client menu on website to allow device to connect to dns server.

 ## Troubleshoot
-Q: Issue on network <br/>
+Q: Issue on network overlapping <br/>
-A: change the ip subnet of docker network on docker-compose.yaml also the ip of each service and additional host for dns_backend service
+A: Please change the ip subnet of docker network on docker-compose.yaml also the ip for each service and additional host for dns_backend service